Shortlist of Transformative Realities and Trends

 - Paradigm Shift:

 - New Skills/Technical Virtuosity:

 - Patterns of Excellence:

 - Patterns of mediocrity (and worse):

 - The Citizen:

 - Happiness: The Transformative Role of Sustainable Transport

-- The Paradigm Shift: Thanks to the underlying reality behind Moore’s law, we are seeing a huge paradigm change in our sector driven by continuing massive advances in information and communications technologies.
+- Paradigm Shift in process: Thanks to the underlying reality behind Moore’s law, we are seeing a huge paradigm change in our sector driven by continuing massive advances in information and communications technologies.
 These technologies, along with no less important operational and financial innovations, are literally redefining the sector in ways which for the most part we have yet to grasp.
 Exciting stuff!.
-(See chapter 3 of ECMF report – European Citizens Mobility Forum)
+(See chapter 3 of long-ago ECMF report – European Citizens Mobility Forum), etc.

 - Cities Rule: When it comes to the challenges of sustainable transportation and sustainable development more generally, it has to be said that international organizations have not played a major transformative role over these last decades.
 Nor, with very few exceptions, have great breakthroughs been made at the national level.
 The laboratories of the future, the hothouse of ideas, the examples of success, are by and large coming from our cities.
 And fortunately this trend continues to increase.